This topic has been locked and is no longer available for discussion.

 Site-wide recruitments for News Moderators occur approximately every 1.5 years.

 The last recruitment ended in August 2017.
-The next recruitment is expected: Always (Advanced JP readers), TBD (non-JP readers).
+The next recruitment is expected: Always (Advanced JP readers), Now (Accepting Apps).

 If you would like to submit an open application for a News Moderator position, please send my bot a PM including the following: